Mackenzie-Frey/sweater_weather/README.md

 ## Description
 Sweater Weather is a 5-day, solo project during module three, of Turing School's Back-End Engineering Program.

 Sweater Weather is a web application designed to consume and produce API's.
-The application utilizes the languages of Ruby, the web framework of Rails.
-For API's, Sweater Weather consumes the Dark Sky API, for weather data, the Google Maps API, for geocoding, and the Flickr API for images.
+The application utilizes Ruby on Rails, with a PostgrSQL database, to consume the Dark Sky API for weather, the Google Maps API for geocoding, and the Unsplash API for city images.

 #### [**_View Sweater Weather in Production_**](https://weather-for-sweaters.herokuapp.com/) </br>